-- “Get involved with different groups and clubs to have an easier time meeting people that share your interests," online AA in Liberal Arts student Molly Vallee said.
+- “Get involved with different groups and clubs to have an easier time meeting people that share your interests," said Molly Vallee, who is earning an associate in liberal arts.
 "Go to as many activities that interest you as possible.
 There’s always nice people to meet; just don’t be afraid to talk.”

 - Alumna Annelise Fillion '19 said, “Internships and experience are just as important as the classes you take.
 Take advantage of internship and volunteer opportunities.
 They will be crucial to your resume, and employers really love to see the experience you have … Make friends and join clubs.
 Greek life and other organizations give such great opportunities for networking and experiences as well.
 Make the best out of every situation, good or bad, and everything works out in the end.
 ‘Trust the process.’
 I sure did, and it worked out for me just great.”